-This report is organized into three volumes as follows: Volumes I and II examines Poverty Escape Routes and Factors Affecting Mobility in Singida and Dodoma regions respectively, whereas Volume III is about Coping Strategies in Singida and Dodoma regions.
-The series provide an overview of poverty status in the respective regions.
-The methodology used in carrying out the study, include qualitative and quantitative techniques.
-The findings of this study focus on Dodoma region and are divided into community and household factors affecting mobility.
+This report is organized in three volumes as follows: Volumes I and II examines Poverty Escape Routes and Factors Affecting Mobility in Singida and Dodoma regions respectively, whereas Volume III focuses on the Coping Strategies used in Singida and Dodoma regions.
+The series provide an overview of poverty status in the respective regions, objectives of the study, the methodology used in carrying out the study, including the data collection and analysis techniques.
+The findings of this study focus on Singida region and are divided into community and household factors affecting mobility.

 Data on these volumes complement each other in the final analysis and therefore the conclusions and policy implications are combined and should be read in conjunction to reflect a comprehensive picture of poverty escape routes in the Central Zone of Tanzania.
-Conclusion and policy recommendations provided accentuate the importance of agriculture for both income and food poverty escape routes as it was observed that households in the study area rely on planting of groundnuts, maize, millet, sorghum, cassava, beans, peas and cassava as main food crops.
-Production of cash crops that have reliable market such as sunflower and tobacco also contribute to households' upward mobility.
+Conclusion and policy recommendations provided accentuate the importance of agriculture for both income and food poverty escape routes as it was observed that households in the study area rely on planting of sunflower, groundnuts, and tobacco as cash crops and maize, millet, sorghum, and cassava as main food crops.
+Production of cash crops that have reliable market such as tobacco contributes to households' upward mobility.
 On the other hand, the role of the private sector in providing agricultural inputs, extension services, and reliable market for cash crops has been vividly portrayed as the perfect poverty escape route.
 In addition, formal organizations such as Primary Cooperative Societies are instrumental in providing loans for investing in agriculture.

-1.0 BACKGROUND TO THE STUDY
+1.0 INTRODUCTION